Sagittaria kurziana

 Overview

 Introduced to the Freshwater Lake in January 2026, this native Florida aquatic plant was nearly eliminated on its first day by Slough Crayfish but survived longer than expected after tapegrass diverted grazing pressure, allowing it to establish and reshape the lake's plant structure.
 By April 2026, Slough Crayfish had excavated the root systems throughout the entire lake bed, consuming the plants from below and initiating a detrital cascade that fed snails and other detritivores.
+The plant's survival past that root-excavation event was unresolved for nearly four months; an August 12, 2026 observation confirmed it not only survived but continues an active growth-and-dieback cycle, with dead, decomposing leaves now documented as a substantial, recurring food source for Seminole Ramshorn Snails.

 Identity